CiscoDevNet/webex-contact-center-dbconnector/com.cisco.webexcc.dbconnector/KEYTOOL_README.md

 # KEYTOOL Certificate Import Guide

-This guide explains how to import the certificate file webexapi.hdis.com.crt into the Java truststore (cacerts) located at /usr/java/latest/lib/security/cacerts.
+This guide explains how to import the certificate file YOUR.crt into the Java truststore (cacerts) located at /usr/java/latest/lib/security/cacerts.

 Use this process when a Java application must trust an internal or private TLS certificate.

 ## What You Need

-- Certificate file name: webexapi.hdis.com.crt
+- Certificate file name: YOUR.crt
 - Truststore path: /usr/java/latest/lib/security/cacerts
 - Access level: sudo/root access is usually required to update system-level cacerts
 - Java keytool command available in PATH